-Certificates verifying completion of a 200-hour program in yoga instruction from Western Yoga College will be presented to all graduates.
-Since Western Yoga College is accredited with the Yoga Alliance, graduates of our program will have completed the necessary requirements for becoming a Registered Yoga Teacher (RYT).
-(The RYT recognition from the Yoga Alliance will follow separately, upon acceptance of individual applications from graduates.)
+Certificates verifying completion of a 200-hour program in yoga instruction from Western Yoga College will be presented to all graduates interested in registering with YA.
+Since Western Yoga College is accredited by the Yoga Alliance, graduates of our program will have completed the necessary requirements for becoming a Registered Yoga Teacher (RYT).
+The RYT recognition from the Yoga Alliance will follow separately, upon acceptance of individual applications from graduates.

 - The Heart of Yoga: Developing a Personal Practice

 by B.K.S.
 Iyengar

 - The Breathing Book: Vitality & Good Health Through Essential Breath Work

 - Yoga and the Quest for the True Self